ESSENTIALS

 You might not be employing someone straight away, but if it’s on the horizon then you need to think about employers’ liability insurance.

-Employers’ liability insurance covers compensation claims made by employees if they’ve suffered injury or illness as a result of their work.
+Employers' liability insurance covers compensation claims employees make if they've suffered injury or illness as a result of their work.

 6. Make sure you’re GDPR compliant

-The final step in our start-up legal checklist is to make sure you’re GDPR compliant.
+The final step in our start-up checklist is to make sure you're keeping to the data protection law known as GDPR.

 Most businesses will hold some form of personal information about customers.
 When you’re first starting your business, you might be collecting customer email addresses to build up a newsletter list.

-It’s essential to put good data practices in place early on, so you don’t have to go back and unpick who has consented to what.
-You should:
+It's essential to put good data practices in place early on, so you don't have to go back and unpick who has consented to what.
+Here's what you should do.

 Decide how much data you need

-To collect and store customer data, you need to make sure you’re getting clear consent from that individual.
-That means explaining what information you’re collecting and how it will be used.
+To collect and store customer data, you need to make sure you're getting clear consent from that person.
+That means explaining what information you're collecting and how you're going to use it.

 For example, you’ll often see checkboxes on newsletter sign-up forms that ask you for permission to be added to the mailing list.

-Don’t be tempted to use pre-ticked checkboxes either – these are in the murky grounds of consent and likely won’t hold up if your data practices are scrutinised.
+Don't be tempted to use pre-ticked checkboxes either – these are unlikely to hold up if your data practices come under scrutiny.

 Get a privacy policy

-It’s important to include a privacy policy if your business will be collecting data.
-Privacy policies explain how data is collected and stored by your business, and what customers can do if they want to remove their data.
-There’s a useful privacy policy template here.
+It's important to include a privacy policy if your business will be collecting data.
+Privacy policies explain how your business collects and stores data, and what customers can do if they want you to remove their data.
+Here's a useful privacy policy template you can use.

 Enterprise Nation has helped thousands of people start and grow their businesses.
 Led by founder, Emma Jones CBE, Enterprise Nation connects you to the resources and expertise to help you succeed.